web-god/how-to-do-css/README.md

 This course covers a wide range of CSS topics, including:
 - How to add border Image
 - How to create gradients
+- How to add shadows
+- How to create 3D Transition
+- How to create Animation
+- How to Create Image Hover Effect

 ## Getting Started